nf-core/cutandrun/docs/usage.md

 The default for the pipeline therefore is to only run de-duplication on control samples.
 If it is suspected that there is a heavy fraction of PCR duplicates present in the primary samples then the parameter `dedup_target_reads` can be set using

 `--dedup_target_reads`

+If the assay has been modified to include a linear amplification step prior to PCR amplification, the user might want to remove the duplicates arising from the linear amplification step.
+This can be achieved by setting the `remove_la_duplicates` to `true`.
+In this way, the pipeline uses a custom `.py` script to filter the reads so that all read 1's have a unique start site and always choosing the read with highest mapping quality.
+The removal of these kind of duplicates is an essential step of TIPseq analysis.

 ### Read Normalisation